April 10, 2023

 Employees – who work for tips.
 If you received $20 or more in tips during March, report them to your employer.
 You can use Form 4070.

-Individuals – File an income tax return for 2021 (Form 1040 or Form 1040-SR) and pay any tax due.
-If you live in Maine or Massachusetts, you may file by April 19.
+Individuals – File an income tax return for 2022 (Form 1040 or Form 1040-SR) and pay any tax due.
 If you want an automatic 6-month extension of time to file the return, file Form 4868, Application for Automatic Extension of Time To File U.S. Individual Income Tax Return and pay what you estimate you owe in tax to avoid penalties and interest.
-Then file Form 1040 or Form 1040-SR by October 17.
+Then file Form 1040 or Form 1040-SR by October 16.

 Employers – Social Security, Medicare, and withheld income tax.
 If the monthly deposit rule applies, deposit the tax for payments in March.